NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 How?
 Sometimes I sneakily embed it as an `<iframe>` on `stackoverflow.com` to throw a lot of traffic at it so we can test something.
 But don't tell anyone, it'll just be between you and me.

-Okay so we have some data.
+Okay, so now we have some data.
 If we take that for 5% of traffic, send it to a server, plop it in a giant clustered columnstore in SQL and send some metrics to Bosun along the way, we have something useful.
 We can test before and after configs, looking at the data.
 We can also keep an eye on current traffic and look for problems.